CSA-OCP-GER/unicorn/challenges.appgtw.md

 ## Get cluster credentials and switch context of kubectl ##

-After your cluster is deployed get the cluster credentials to access the cluster with bubectl.
+After your cluster is deployed get the cluster credentials to access the cluster with kubectl.

 ```Shell
 > az aks get-credentials --name <your-cluster-name> --resource-group <your-resourcegroup-name>